0xMatthieu/Architecture_assistant/README.md

 - **Generate Reports**: Creates PDF or Excel reports based on architecture and price data.
 - **Check Requirements**: Validates that all necessary architecture requirements are met.

+## Project Structure

+The project is organized into several key files and directories:

+- **Utils.py**: Contains utility functions for reading datasheets, generating reports, and handling Excel files.
+- **price_strategy_agent.py**: Implements tools for generating price and architecture reports and managing the price strategy agent.
+- **architecture_agent.py**: Provides tools for checking architecture requirements and formatting architecture data.
+- **Data/**: Directory containing datasheets and price lists used by the application.
+- **.env**: Environment configuration file for setting up necessary environment variables.

 ## Setup

 1. **Clone the Repository**: